-New first-time, first-year students and exchange students are required to live on campus.
-Transfer students may be able to live on campus depending on availability.
+New first-time, first-year undergraduate students and exchange students are required to live on campus.
+Undergraduate transfer students may be able to live on campus depending on availability.

-There are many options for housing in Burlington for students not required or eligible to live in housing affiliated with the University.
-UVM and the OIE are not able to help you with your housing search.
-However, it is possible to search for housing on your own using different online resources, even if you are not in Burlington yet.
+You can search for housing using online resources, even if you are not in Burlington yet.
 We strongly recommend identifying your housing plan before arrival in Vermont.
-Here are some places to start.
+Here are some places to start:

 - Search for off-campus housing

 - Find a UVM roommate

 - Gradnet is a listserv for graduate students.
 Members of the UVM community post everything from requests for roommates to questions about chemical enzymes.
 Want to join?
 Sign up here using your UVM email address.

 - Champlain Valley Office of Economic Opportunity (CVOEO) - offers a Rent Right Program, designed to provide participants the skills, materials, and confidence necessary to find and maintain stable housing.